limbo666/ESP8266-Octoprint-lights-via-MQTT/README.md

 3. Flash WEMOS D1 mini with NodeMCU firmware Use the latest Esptool from here https://github.com/marcelstoer/nodemcu-pyflasher/releases to flash the firmware to the board.

-4. Use your proffered lua upload software to connect with the board and edit the files.
+4. Use your preferred lua upload software to connect with the board and edit the files.

    *Note: After firmware flashing a format filesystem will be performed on the board.
 This may take few seconds and it will be indicated on the software.*